kailash-manasarovar/statement/docs/timeline/2025/september.md

 - They're all agents this time, and they've started to be really obvious about it too.
 - I suspect it's because of my [survival of yet another poisoning attempt at Lourdes](july.md#lourdes).
 - One woman even calls me *Saint Katharine* in a sort of point-at-the-freak type manner.
-- A man makes an extremely dodgy romantic move on me.
+- A man makes an extremely dodgy romantic move on me which he is tremendously embarrassed about the next time I see him in April 2026 - post switcheroo memories returning.
 - I feel very exposed, and not in a good way.

-### Newgrange
+### Richard at Newgrange

 - The day before the course starts, on Wednesday 24th September, I take Steve in my poisoned and toxic car to visit the [Newgrange monuments](https://www.newgrange.com/); a place I love which I like to visit as much as I can when I'm in Ireland.
 - As we're walking up into the Knowth site on the tour, Steve tells me that the weirdest thing has just happened; one of the women on our tour looks *exactly* like someone who practices TT in the US.